Gastric Sleeve Surgery

 Heartburn: due to the amount of restriction the sleeve affords some patients experience indigestion.

-At Nashvile Weight Loss Solutions, we perform the Sleeve Gastrectomy as a minimally-invasive (laparoscopic) procedure where very small incisions allow abdominal access with small instruments.
+At Nashvile Weight Loss Solutions, Dr. Houston performs the Sleeve Gastrectomy as a minimally-invasive (laparoscopic) procedure where very small incisions allow abdominal access with small instruments.
 This approach leads to reduced pain, less scarring, and faster recovery.
 The surgery takes about one hour to perform, and most patients stay in the hospital 2 nights and return to work in 2 weeks.